 Stamping vs. Icing

 They look fancy, but stamped designs can be deceptively easy to make and also rather fun for the bakers and decorators.
 Stamping designs on rolled dog treats is an easy way to make cute treats without adding icings or glazes that require extra time, ingredients, and may affect the portability, storage, and/or shelf life of the treats.
 Stamped treats also hold up well during handling compared to iced treats, which makes them great for gifting to your favourite furfriends.
 Doggy bag anyone?

 Choosing a Base Dough

-Of course, the dogs care about their tasty treats and not how they look, but that shouldn’t stop us from baking and sharing cute treats.
+Of course, the dogs care about tasty treats and not how they look.
+But that shouldn’t stop us from baking and sharing cute goodies, like these mummy dog treats.
 Pick a base dough recipe from here or elsewhere that your dogs enjoy and have some fun.
 My mummy munching defenders were more than happy to save me from these little monsters!